ali-assar/NATS-Leader-Election/docs/readme.md

     // Token returns the current fencing token for this instance if leader.
     Token() string

+    // Status returns detailed status information about the election.
+    Status() ElectionStatus

     // OnPromote registers a callback executed when this instance becomes leader.
     OnPromote(func(ctx context.Context, token string))